Fashion Buying and Merchandising (Online Short Course)

 - Trade fairs, ready-to-wear and couture shows

-- Trend prediction and seasons
+- Trend prediction, fashion forecasting and seasons

 - Fabric and styling terminology

-- Numeracy and competitor shopping skills
+- Competitor shopping skills

-- Fashion supply chains
+- Sourcing and supply chains

 The projects you'll be asked to undertake involve mathematical formulae therefore it's essential you have an understanding of maths to GCSE level C or equivalent.